gmejiamtz/sorting_accelerator_presentation/slides.md

 - YosysHQ's [OSS CAD Suite](https://github.com/YosysHQ/oss-cad-suite-build) on Github Codespaces
   - Yosys for Synthesis
   - nextpnr-ecp5 for place and route
-  - ecppack for bitstrean generation
+  - ecppack for bitstream generation
   - ecppll for PLL configuration
   - fujproj/openFPGALoader for programming
   - Verilator for simulation and linting